miguelbper/flash-select/README.md

 Given that flash-select has lower algorithmic complexity than shap-select, for larger datasets the speedup will be even greater.

 These speedups enable feature selection for datasets with thousands of features.
-The package is tiny, thoroughly tested, and has few dependencies.
+The package is tiny, thoroughly tested, and has few dependencies (these are numpy, pandas, scipy, and shap).

 flash-select works for regression problems on tabular datasets.